bizmate/Laravel4-Neo4j-Vagrant/readme.md

 * (the first time you run vagrant it will need to fetch the virtual box image which is ~300mb so depending on your download speed this could take some time)
 * Vagrant will then use puppet to provision the base virtual box with our LAMP stack (this could take a few minutes) also note that composer will need to fetch all of the packages defined in the app's composer.json which will add some more time to the first provisioning run
 * You can verify that everything was successful by opening http://localhost:8888 in a browser
+* You can access neo4j to do cypher queries by opening http://localhost:7474 in a browser

 *Note: You may have to change permissions on the www/app/storage folder to 777 under the host OS*